brian-dawn/leaf/README.md

 ## Usage with Docker

-If you want to use a prebuilt image all you need to do is run:
+If you want to use a prebuilt image all you need to do is run (note you'll need to mount any local resources like images and whatnot):

     cat blogpost.md | docker run -i briandawn/leaf > blogpost.html